How to have a smooth Divorce – Get past the Financial disclosure

 Will failure to provide financial disclosure affect my separation agreement?

 The short answer is yes.
 It can totally nullify it.
-The Family Law Act allows the Courts to set aside (in other words not enforce) any separation agreement that does not include a full financial disclosure.
-That’s bad news because you will have wasted time and money on drawing-up a separation agreement that is not legally binding, and you’ll be back to the drawing board.
+The Family Law Act allows the Courts to set aside (in other words, not enforce) any separation agreement that does not include full and complete financial disclosures.
+That’s bad news because you will have wasted time and money on drawing up a separation agreement that is not legally binding, and you’ll be back to the drawing board.
 Hopefully, you’re getting the idea that your financial disclosure is the lynchpin of your separation agreement.

 - Accuracy